PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

 * Configure the extension in extensions-config.json so that Crosswalk can load them.
 ```
 [{
-  "name":       "echo",               // The name of external extension.
+  "name":       "Echo",               // The name of external extension.
   "class":      "com.example.extension.MyExtension",   // The name of the class that implements the extension.
   "js_api":     "myextension.js"             // The path of the JavaScript code stub file.
 }]